google/json_serializable.dart/json_serializable/README.md

 [JsonKey.toJson]: https://pub.dev/documentation/json_annotation/latest/json_annotation/JsonKey/toJson.html
 [JsonKey.unknownEnumValue]: https://pub.dev/documentation/json_annotation/latest/json_annotation/JsonKey/unknownEnumValue.html

-> Note: every `JsonSerializable` field is configurable via `build.yaml` –
+> Note: every `JsonSerializable` field is configurable via `build.yaml` – see
-> see the table for the corresponding key.
-> If you find you want all or most of your classes with the same configuration,
+> the table for the corresponding key.
+If you find you want all or most of your
-> it may be easier to specify values once in the YAML file.
-Values set
+> classes with the same configuration, it may be easier to specify values once
-> explicitly on `@JsonSerializable` take precedence over settings in
+> in the YAML file.
+Values set explicitly on `@JsonSerializable` take precedence
-> `build.yaml`.
+> over settings in `build.yaml`.

 > Note: There is some overlap between fields on `JsonKey` and
 > `JsonSerializable`.
 In these cases, if a value is set explicitly via `JsonKey`
 > it will take precedence over any value set on `JsonSerializable`.

 # Build configuration

-Besides setting arguments on the associated annotation classes, you can also configure code generation by setting values in `build.yaml`.
+Aside from setting arguments on the associated annotation classes, you can also configure code generation by setting values in `build.yaml`.

 ```yaml